cipherphage/Certified-Associate-Python/readme.md

 Lambdas Higher-order functions Modules Packages Classes and objects Exceptions Assertions File IO

 ## Repository notes:
-- I may not include all hands-on modules and some of the ones I have included in the repository may not contain necessary data such pre-populated sqlite database files, etc.
+- I may not include all hands-on modules and some of the ones I have included in the repository may not contain necessary data such as pre-populated sqlite database files, etc.

 [1]:https://linuxacademy.com/course/certified-associate-in-python-programming-certification/